 In the above example, it’s important to write *type: text so that the user will see a text box in which to write their answer, rather than a multiple choice question.
 In this example, users who type “New York” will then see the text “Brilliant,” whereas users who type “NY” will then see “Excellent!” and so on.
 Users who write something “other” than what the programmer expected will receive the message “Sorry, you are incorrect.”
 Without adding the *other keyword, users who wrote something other than one of the select answered would simply see the next screen, without a tailored response.

 Note that the options you provide are not case sensitive, so if the user put “NeW YoRk” in the text box, they would still see the response “Brilliant!”, just like they’d get if they had typed “New York”.
 Also, the ordering of your keywords doesn’t matter here.
-You could have put the *other keyword and it’s indented response above Jupiter and its indented response.
-Either way, question would function in exactly the same way.
+You could have put the *other keyword and its indented response above Jupiter and its indented response.
+Either way, the question would function in exactly the same way.

 Question Add-Ons